Vulp-OS/apocalypse-cultivator-idle/README.md

-# idle-apocalypse
+# apocalypse-cultivator-idle
-Idle Apocalypse is being made for Game Off 2023
+Apocalypse Cultivator Idle is being made for Game Off 2023